James Gowan: Solo projects and teaching

 Gowan then created designs for projects such as Schreiber House in West Hampstead, built in 1964 for furniture designer Chaim Schreiber, for which Gowan designed bespoke fitted-furniture that Schreiber subsequently made.
-Almost two decades later, in 1982, Gowan designed a second house for Schreiber.
+Almost two decades later, in 1982, Gowan designed a second house for Schreiber, in Chester.

 Gowan also worked on large housing schemes in Greenwich and East Hanningfield.
 Later in the 1990s, he began to work on a series of Italian hospitals and care homes, notably the Istituto Clinico Humanitas near Milan., Clinica Humanitas Gavazzeni in Bergamo, Techint offices in Milan, all in association with the Italian Architect Renato Restelli.

 Gowan did not receive the personal recognition to match the boldness of his designs and his contribution to the work with Stirling was unfairly understated.
 His career after the split did not reach the heights of his partner's, but he was recognised as a very influential teacher at the Architectural Association School of Architecture, Heriot-Watt University, and the Royal College of Art.
 His mentoring can be seen to have borne fruit in the work of Richard Rogers, Peter Cook, Quinlan Terry amongst others.
 He was appointed Bannister Fletcher Professor at University College London in 1975 and also taught in the US as visiting professor.

 National Life Stories conducted an oral history interview (C467/101) with James Gowan in 2012-13 for its Architects Lives' collection held by the British Library.